Skip to Content

 Happy Hollow, Photo courtesy of Happy Hollow

 The next attraction is a living symbol of San Jose’s sister city’s relationship with Okayama, Japan.
-The Japanese Friendship Garden is a great place for a tranquil walk.
+The Japanese Friendship Garden is a great (and free!) place for a tranquil walk among koi ponds, arched bridges, waterfalls, and stone lanterns.
+There is also a traditional tea house onsite.

 Lastly, History Park allows visitors to step back in time to experience turn-of-the-century San Jose.
 Seriously, visitors stroll through streets of a bygone era!
-The park is comprised of 27 original and reproductions of homes, businesses, and landmarks, running trolleys, and a cafe.
+The park is comprised of over 30 original and reproductions of homes, businesses, and landmarks, and a cafe.

 The Winchester Mystery House is a baffling and extraordinary maze of Victorian craftsmanship.
 The home is infamous for staircases that lead to nowhere, miles of sinuous hallways, and doors that open into walls.